2018: The year of the Playstation Vita

 What else can I do with my Vita?

 The Friends service is also a handy app for the Vita and a great way to communicate with other players.
 It supports the touch screen for typing.
-Outside of the Playstation Networks’ iOS and Android apps; the Vita is hands down the best way to stay in touch with Playstation equipped friends.
+Outside of the PlayStation Networks’ iOS and Android apps; the Vita is hands down the best way to stay in touch with Playstation equipped friends.

 The most useful app on the Vita, however, is probably PS4 Remote Play.
 It works surprisingly well when in the same building as the PS4 but not so much when on the go.
 I’ve often found it handy when my TV isn’t accessible (due to wife).
-It’s great for games which don’t require lightning fast reflexes.
+It’s ideal for games which don’t require lightning fast reflexes.
 Sonic Mania and Metal Gear Solid V are two examples which work well on Remote Play.

 Here are some tips for using remote play: